digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

   :end-before: -- CREDIT_DEBIT_SETTLE_END

 We could have made the Bank approve and allocate its instructions by taking delivery to an account it owns and pledging a holding where it acts as the custodian.
-However, this would necessitate "dummy" accounts and holdings, which can be avoided using the ``DebitSender`` and ``CreditReceiver`` methods.
+However, this would require the creation of "dummy" accounts and holdings, which can be avoided using the ``DebitSender`` and ``CreditReceiver`` methods.
 These methods are exclusively accessible to the custodian.